 - 1. Connect HDMI® cables from your video sources (e.g. Blu-Ray player) to the HDMI® inputs of the matrix. - 2.
-If required, connect the compatible IR Flasher (Emitter/Transmitter) cable to the 'Flasher' port (blue) on the matrix and the IR bud placed over the source device's IR window. - Note: It is recommended, for ease of setup, to connect devices from Input 1 to Input 6 first.
+If required, connect the compatible IR Flasher (Emitter/Transmitter) cable to the 'OUT' port (grey) on the matrix and the IR bud placed over the source device's IR window. - Note: It is recommended, for ease of setup, to connect devices from Input 1 to Input 6 first.
+IR OUT (flasher) is only available for Inputs 1, 2, 3 and 4.
+There are no IR flashing capabilities for Inputs 5 and 6.